Free Concerts at Riverfront Park Every Saturday Night, June Through October

 Local musician Larry Barnett is a moving force in the Bryson City scene as the organizer of the local music jams that take place every other Thursday at the library, not to mention the many bands he plays in.

-Sponsored by the Swain County Tourism Development Authority, the Saturday evening concerts will continue every Saturday evening thru October with each show beginning at 6:30pm.
-“We've got local and regional favorites playing everything from old-time country to bluegrass, to rock and roll,” said Swain County Chamber of Commerce Director Karen Wilmot.
+What type of music will you hear?
+“We've got local and regional favorites playing everything from old-time country to bluegrass, to rock and roll,” said Swain County Chamber of Commerce Executive Director Karen Wilmot.
 “It’s a great opportunity to enjoy the local sounds while enjoying the evening in beautiful downtown Bryson City.”